 Further back are various small businesses, most with signs in Russian – giving you an indication of who the make up of the typical tourist staying in resorts nearby.
 If you take a look around you’ll find a few tailor’s shops, tour agents and a pretty good Thai restaurant called ‘Yes’, a longstanding Italian restaurant ‘Abella’ and a little cocktail / reggae bar called ‘Malibu’ – worth a stop for a few after dinner drinks.

-On the right hand side ( beach side) you’ll find more shops and extensions to the popular Coconut Beach Resort which offers all manner or rooms, most located off the beach.
+On the beach side you’ll find more shops and extensions to the popular Coconut Beach Resort which offers all manner or rooms, most located off the beach.
 Follow the concrete access road and it will lead you to the rocky cape and ‘Chai Chet Resort‘ which has been undergoing upgrades over the past couple of years.
-A new swimming pool / reception / restaurant area offers spectacular views over the bay and along the length of Klong Prao and Kai Bae beaches as do new some very nice seafront bungalows that line the walkway leading to the rocky headland.
-You can also still find older AC bungalow here for around 1,800 Baht even at busy times.
+A new swimming pool / reception / restaurant area offers spectacular views over the bay and along the length of Klong Prao and Kai Bae beaches.
+As do new some very nice seafront bungalows that line the walkway leading to the rocky headland.
+You can also still find older AC bungalow here for around 2,000 Baht even at busy times.

 Chai Chet Resort has also built a little trekking trail that takes you around the rocky headland and over the hill.
 It’s easy to follow, has some good sea and panoramic views and is a good way to spend 30 minutes or to or work up an appetite.
 Walk around the back of the pool/reception area, head towards the cape, keep the hillside bungalows on your right and you’ll see a well marked start to the trail and also a wooden sign with a route map.